cpfaff/rbefdata_paper/paper/rbefdata.md

 The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) portal is an open source data management platform developed within the BEF-China project.
-It adheres to standards like the Ecological Metadata Language [has to be cited!] for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF.
+It adheres to standards like the Ecological Metadata Language (cite xxx) for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF.
 But its specialization makes it also very valuable to use in any other scientific domain that needs to deal with complex small and heterogeneous data.